 The firefighters reportedly suffered neck and back pains and were released from Harris Methodist Hospital a couple of hours after being treated.

 26-year-old Rodriguez was arrested and charged with failure to vacate a lane and failure to control speed and avoid a collision.
 Authorities say more charges could be forthcoming, pending the results of blood tests.

 Drunk driving accidents and speeding can cause life-threatening injuries, serious property damage or death, if you or someone you love has been a victim, you may wish to file a drunk driving accident lawsuit.

 Every auto accident has the potential to cause serious damage and injury, but when alcohol and high-speeds are involved, the result is often death.

 If you or someone you love was killed in an auto accident, you deserve to be compensated for what was taken from you.

 Injured by a Driver Under the Influence?

-If you've been hit by a negligent driver, trust the truck accident attorneys at Stephens, Anderson & Cummings to handle your case with swift, competent action.
+If you've been hit by a negligent driver, a personal injury attorney from Stephens, Anderson & Cummings to handle your case with swift, competent action.